Michaelnim/cloudProject/README.md

 Fast forward to today, and I've earned my first certification AZ-900 Azure Fundamentals and my learning journey continues.
 It took me approximately 40 to 50 hours to bring this project to fruition, but don't let the time investment deter you.
 I've documented my progress on GitHub, hoping that it can serve as a valuable resource for others facing similar challenges as I did.

+## Prerequisites
+- AZ-900 certification (can skip this till project is finished)
+- Resume written in HTML, CSS, and JS
+- Some knowledge in Python
+- Github Account
+- Azure Acccount
+- Visual Studio Code
+    - Extensions: Azure Account, Azure Tools